BMC Surgeons Bring Advanced Treatment for Heartburn to New England

 BMC's Center for Minimally Invasive Esophageal Therapies specializes in the diagnosis and treatment of a wide range of diseases including GERD, esophageal cancer, Barrett's esophagus and motility disorders of the esophagus such as achalasia or diverticula.
 With a highly skilled, multidisciplinary team and state-of-the-art facilities, the Center offers a comprehensive course of treatments including medication, open surgery and minimally invasive techniques.

-Watch a video about the GERD procedure.
 Visit BMC's Center for Minimally Invasive Esophageal Therapies to learn more or call 877.930.2288.